openjdk/guide/src/guide/working-with-the-legacy-mercurial-servers.md

 _openjdk\_username_ is in general the same as your GitHub user name.
 (See [Contributing to an OpenJDK Project] for more information.)
 If you don't have a GitHub user name, you choose your OpenJDK user name when you sign the OCA.
 The user name should be a plain lowercase, alphanumeric token (not an e-mail address) with twelve characters or less.
 The first character should be alphabetic.
 This username will be publicly visible in all Mercurial changeset logs.
 It will be used to verify that the changeset author is at least an [Author](https://openjdk.org/bylaws#author) for the Project and that the person pushing the changeset is at least a [Committer](https://openjdk.org/bylaws#committer).
 It's recommended that the _openjdk\_username_ be somehow related to the Author's full name, such as the first character of the Author's first name followed by the Author's last name.

 Some Projects may recommend additional tools or scripts that help with repository manipulation and code development.
-For instance, in JDK 8u, the utility script `common/bin/hgforest.sh` may be used to apply commands to all the repositories in the [forest](#forest).
+For instance, in JDK 8u, the utility script `common/bin/hgforest.sh` may be used to apply commands to all the repositories in the [forest].
 Some useful Mercurial extensions for OpenJDK developers are [jcheck](https://openjdk.org/projects/code-tools/jcheck/), [trees](https://openjdk.org/projects/code-tools/trees/), and [Mercurial Queues](http://hgbook.red-bean.com/read/managing-change-with-mercurial-queues.html) (mq).
 Note that `trees` is enabled on the OpenJDK Mercurial server.

 ### Verifying the configuration